nsdmlk/SmallGBM/README.md

 ## What is SmallGBM?

 SmallGBM is a gradient boosting library designed for **small datasets** (n < 1000).
-It combines robust leaf weight estimation with controlled column subsampling to deliver accuracy on par with XGBoost — with lower variance and no hyperparameter tuning.
+It combines robust leaf weight estimation with stochastic split selection to outperform XGBoost and LightGBM — with lower variance and no hyperparameter tuning.

 ---